 Nele Vertommen (b.
-1999) was already fascinated by early music at the age of five, when she heard Bach’s St Matthew Passion.
-It was clear to her that she wanted to be able to play this music herself.
+1999) has been fascinated by early music since the age of five when she first heard Bach’s St Matthew Passion.
+It was instantly clear to her that she wanted to be able to play this music herself.

-At the age of fourteen, she began studying baroque oboe, and by fifteen she was a student at the Royal Conservatory of Brussels, in the class of Marcel Ponseele.
-After a gap year in The Hague in which she studied both baroque oboe and recorder, she received her bachelor’s degree with highest distinction.
+At the age of fourteen, she began studying Baroque oboe, and by fifteen she was a student at the Royal Conservatory of Brussels in the class of Marcel Ponseele.
+After a gap year in The Hague in which she studied both Baroque oboe and recorder, she received her bachelor’s degree with highest distinction.

 Once back in Belgium, she completed her master’s degree in Brussels, also with highest honors.
 For her graduation, she received a prize from the artistic foundation “Horlait-Dapsens”.